tothbalintjanos/prettifier/website/docs/configuration.md

   disable pull request comments.
 - **commitMessage:** [text template](#text-templates) for the commit message of formatting fixes
-- **debug:** when enabled, Prettifier helps you investigate configuration issues by commenting on pull requests that change configuration
 - **excludeFiles:** file and directory paths to ignore, in a similar format as [.gitignore files](https://git-scm.com/docs/gitignore)
 - **excludeBranches:** branch names that Prettifier should ignore
-- **pullsOnly:** when set to `true`, Prettifier only formats branches that are ready for review, i.e. have open pull requests.
-This limits interference of Prettifier into ongoing development.
+- **pullsOnly:** when `true`, Prettifier only formats branches ready for review, i.e. ones that have open pull requests.
+This makes Prettifier interfere less with ongoing development.

 </a>